-In our previous article, we discussed a few troubleshooting steps you could try to help prevent your wireless charger from overheating.
-However, if you notice frequent cutoffs in charging and are concerned about your device’s high temperature, we recommend investing in a wireless charger with a cooling fan.
+Our previous article discussed a few troubleshooting steps to prevent a wireless charger from overheating.
+We recommend investing in a wireless charger with a cooling fan if you notice frequent cutoffs and high temperatures while charging.

 Our top picks for the best wireless chargers with a cooling fan